KTamas03/citibike-tableau-challenge/README.md

 ## About
 ### Part 1: Clean and Append Data in Jupter Notebook

-At the beginning, I imported 13 csv Jersey City data files into Jupyter Notebook.
-Initial checks were made on the column datatypes and that columns in each data file contained the same information.
-The 13 files wer then appended into one csv file.
-Further checks on the data were performed to find any missing/incorrect data.
-It was found that the start_station_name, start_station_id, end_station_name, end_station_id, end_lat and end_lng fields contained null values.
-I decided to remove these rows from the data file.
-I then checked the start and end station names to ensure they were unique.
-I found 4 end stations that had two names eg. 'Murray St\\t& West St' and 'Murray St & West St'.
-The end_station_name for these were updated with one unique name each.
-Finally, the cleaned consolidated csv file was exported.
+Initially, I imported 13 CSV files containing Jersey City data into Jupyter Notebook.
+I conducted initial checks on the column data types and verified that each data file had consistent information across its columns.
+These 13 files were subsequently appended into a single CSV file.
+Further data validation was carried out to identify and address any missing or incorrect data.

+It was identified that the following fields contained null values: start_station_name, start_station_id, end_station_name, end_station_id, end_lat, and end_lng.
+Consequently, I chose to remove the rows containing these null values from the data file.

+Next, I examined the start and end station names to ensure their uniqueness.
+During this examination, I discovered four end stations with two names, such as 'Murray St & West St' and 'Murray St\t& West St.' To resolve this issue, I updated the end_station_name for these stations to have a single, unique name each.

+Finally, I exported the cleaned and consolidated CSV file.

 **Resource Files I Used:**
   - JC-202207-citbike-tripdata.csv